opennox/docs/content/opennox/dev/console.en.md

 ### show

-This command contains various helpers for debugging.
+This command displays various information, including debug information.

 Available sub-commands:
-- `show bindings` - show console bindings (macros).
+- `show bindings` - lists all console bindings (macros).
-- `show extents` - show names and sizes for all object on the screen.
+- `show extents` - toggle displaying of names and sizes for all objects on the screen.
-- `show ai` - show AI paths and print all AI decisions to console.
+- `show ai` - toggle displaying of AI paths and prints all AI decisions to console.
-- `show gui` - shows or hides graphical user interface.
+- `show gui` - toggle graphical user interface.

 ### list

-This command list various in-game spells, items, monsters, maps and players.
+This command lists various in-game spells, items, monsters, maps and players.

-These commands print item IDs that can be the used with [spawn](#cheat-spawn) command.
+These commands prints item IDs that can be the used with [spawn](#cheat-spawn) command.

 Available sub-commands:
-- `list staffs` - list all staffs and wands.
+- `list staffs` - lists all staves and wands.
-- `list armor` - list all armor.
+- `list armor` - lists all armor.
-- `list weapons` - list all weapons.
+- `list weapons` - lists all weapons.
-- `list food` - list all consumables.
+- `list food` - lists all consumables.
-- `list monsters` - list all monsters and NPCs.
+- `list monsters` - lists all monsters and NPCs.
-- `list spells` - list all spells.
+- `list spells` - lists all spells.
-- `list maps` - list all maps.
+- `list maps` - lists all maps.
-- `list users` - list all players.
+- `list users` - lists all players.

 ### load